 The COVID-19 outbreak hit many folks hard.
 People who were used to seeing their co-workers every day (however irritating they were) suddenly found themselves locked in the house on their own.
 Relationships were tested as people found themselved locked into a small space for a concentrated amount of time.
-Now, nearly half a year later, remote working has become the new normal for a significant number of people.
+Now, over a year later, remote working has become the new normal for a significant number of people.
 Whether planned or not, the transition from working in person to the carpet commute can be a tricky one.

 At one point in my career, I worked remotely for 8 years.
 During that time, I loved it and hated it all at the same time.
 I loved the ability to set my own schedule around work; enjoy coffee breaks in the garden with the dog; lunchtime could easily include the home gym and I could cook whatever I wanted.
 However, it had its downsides too – lack of water-cooler chat with colleagues often made it hard to form friendships and when I did go into the office people were so pleased to see me that I got very little work done for all the folks stopping by to say hi.
 After a while though, I learned some hard lessons that helped me get the balance right so that home working became much more of a pleasure than a problem.

 Here are my top tips for making working from home, work for you: